Preamble

-In parliamentary procedure using Robert's Rules of Order, a preamble consists of "Whereas" clauses that are placed before the resolving clauses in a resolution (formal written motion).
+In the American context of parliamentary procedure, according to Robert's Rules of Order, a preamble consists of "Whereas" clauses that are placed before the resolving clauses in a resolution (formal written motion).
 However, preambles are not required to be placed in resolutions.
 According to Robert's Rules of Order, including such background information may not be helpful in passing the resolution.

 Legal effect

 While preambles may be regarded as unimportant introductory matter, their words may have effects that may not have been foreseen by their drafters.